 MSUFCU participates in the CO-OP Shared Branch and ATM networks giving members access to more 5,600 shared branches and nearly 30,000 surcharge-free ATMs located throughout the country.

 Credit Union Overview

-Michigan State University Federal Credit Union is the largest university-based credit union in the world, with more than 234,500 members and assets in excess of $3.5 billion.
-The Credit Union was formed in 1937 by eight faculty and staff members, when the school was known as Michigan State College.
-The first “office” was a founding member’s desk drawer.
-In 80 years of operation, there have been two name changes (reflective of the school’s evolving name), mergers with two other Michigan credit unions, and in 2014, MSUFCU was named Federal Credit Union of the Year by the National Association of Federal Credit Unions.
+Michigan State University Federal Credit Union is the largest university-based credit union in the world, with more than 302,000 members and assets in excess of $5.7 billion.
+Established in 1937 by eight Michigan State College faculty and staff members, the fledgling MSC Employees Credit Union’s first “office” was a founding member’s desk drawer.
+(Founded in 1855 as the Agricultural College of the State of Michigan, the college was one of the country's first institutions of higher education to teach scientific agriculture.)
+In 84 years of operation, the credit union has re-branded twice (reflective of the school’s name changes), merged with two other Michigan credit unions, and was named Federal Credit Union of the Year (2014) by the National Association of Federal Credit Unions.

-When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, Michigan State University Federal Credit Union's 5-year Jumbo Certificate APY currently ranks sixth.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, Michigan State University Federal Credit Union's 5-year Jumbo Certificate APY currently ranks first, regardless of deposit requirements.